jmalicki/econ-graph/terraform/README.md

 1. Check the troubleshooting section above
 2. Review Kubernetes and application logs
 3. Consult the monitoring dashboards
-4. Create an issue in the project repository
+4. Contact the development team directly

 ---